By: Susan Dugdale | Last modified: 06-26-2022

 Raised shoulders can signal heightened tension, defensiveness as if you are waiting to fend off negativity or anxiety.

-Shoulders habitually slumped forward say 'depressed', 'defeated' or 'closed'.
+Shoulders habitually slumped forward send a 'depressed', 'defeated' or 'closed' message.

 Practice breathing deeply and evenly using your diaphragm while maintaining a fully upright relaxed stance.